A Gift for Mom! 🤍

 In the future, you may have little ones, and learn give yourself completely but also learn what it means to let go.

-So God Made a Mother book by Leslie Means
+So God Made a Grandmother book by Leslie Means

-If you liked this, you'll love our new book, SO GOD MADE A MOTHER available now!
+If you liked this, you'll love our book, SO GOD MADE A GRANDMA

-Order Now
+Order Now!

 Kristen Cervantes

 Kristen (Krissy) is a writer, editor, mommy to her daughter and dogs, wife, bargain wine enthusiast and shopaholic.
 She resides in sunny Southern California.
 Krissy splits her time between work, spending time with her family and raising a confident and strong-willed girl who is growing up way too fast.
 She has been published in newspapers and magazines, but her passion is writing pieces that resonate with other moms.
-Feel free to reach her at [email protected]
+Feel free to reach her at [email protected].

 Keep Reading